Pjmcnally/spell-a-day/README.md

 This is a simple TwitterBot I made.
 It works with my Spellbook site to tweet a D&D 5e spell every day.

-Each spell will be tweeted once and then the bot will start over.
+Each spell will be tweeted once, selected randomly, and then the bot will start over.

 To see the results check out [@PatrickJMcNally](https://twitter.com/PatrickJMcNally).